sulu/sulu-docs/book/localization.rst

 .. note::

-    When adding new localizations check the configuration of the ``urls`` in the environment part of the webspace which is described in :doc:`webspaces`.
+    When adding a new localization you have to make sure that the localization is also covered by one of the webspaces URLs.
+This can either happen by using the `language` and `country` attributes of the `url` tag, or by specifying e.g. the `{localization}` placeholder.
+For more information see `Setup a Webspace <webspaces.html#urls>`_.

 Adding custom localizations
 ---------------------------